GCSEEnglish

 View mark scheme hint

-Identify specific examples of imagery, explain their effects, and relate to overall meaning.
+Identify specific language features, analyze their effects, and link to mood.

-Explain how the writer's choice of words creates a mood in the text.
+Explain how the writer's choice of words contributes to the overall theme.
 [4 marks]

 4 marks